Courses and Requirements

 All senior concentrators are required to register for the Senior Project in the fall of their final year.
-Beginning with the Class of 2014 and based on a review by the studio faculty of work done in this course, students who have successfully completed 501 must compete for honors by registering for an additional semester of Senior Project work with the goal of preparing material for public exhibition at the end of the spring term.
+Based on a review by the studio faculty of work done in this course, students who have successfully completed 501 must continue for honors by registering for an additional semester of Senior Project work with the goal of preparing material for public exhibition at the end of the spring term.
 Other concentrators will complete an additional 300-level course in studio art.
 In either case all students will be required to have a public exhibition during their final semester.

 Students interested in studying abroad should consult with the chair of the department as soon as possible.
-Concentrators will need to consider the most appropriate means of integrating study abroad with the Advanced and Junior Seminar requirement and preparation for their Senior Project.
+Concentrators will need to consider the most appropriate means of integrating study abroad with the Advanced level course and other requirements and preparation for their Senior Project.

 Introduction to Drawing.